jerimiah-smiggins/smiggins/README.md

 ## notice
-here at smiggins incorporated (real company trust), we like to promote a kind and inclusive argument. this means that **zero racism, sexism, homophobia, etc. will be tolerated** in anywhere related to this project, including git.gay issues, the discord server, and the official main instance. if you think that someone violates this and you believe that they are doing something wrong, feel free to reach out to [@trinkey](https://git.gay/trinkey). if you don't agree with this, then don't start drama about it, just leave and pretend smiggins doesn't exist.
+here at smiggins incorporated (real company trust), we like to promote a kind and inclusive argument. this means that **zero racism, sexism, homophobia, etc. will be tolerated** in anywhere related to this project, including github issues, the discord server, and the official main instance. if you think that someone violates this and you believe that they are doing something wrong, feel free to reach out to [@trinkey](https://github.com/trinkey). if you don't agree with this, then don't start drama about it, just leave and pretend smiggins doesn't exist.

 <details>
   <summary><h2 style="display: inline">How to run locally</h2></summary>

-  1. Clone the git repository or download the files
+  1. Clone the github repo or download the files

   2. With python, install the needed libraries (`python -m pip install --upgrade -r requirements.txt`,